-2024/04/19 06:29 3/4 Introduction
+2024/04/25 21:25 3/4 Introduction

 - Master/Slave: When a proxy mode is enabled, Lucy acts as a reverse proxy and pushes all HTTP/S requests to the "master" address, without analyzing the traffic in any way, except the /admin part.
 You can still access the proxy's admin panel when the proxy is enabled, all other (scenario/static) URLs get forwarded to master.
 The master is a regular Lucy instance, it just allows proxified requests.
 So you configure all campaigns on the master, send emails from the master and do nothing on proxy except enabling proxy mode.
 The master will push all running campaigns to the slave (SSL, virtual hosts, configuration, etc) and get statistics from the slave automatically.
 When the campaign is stopped, all data is removed from the slave. - Reflective Master/Slave: All campaigns & recipients are configured on Master, when launched, the Master pushes everything to the Slave, and pulls the stats from the Slave to the Master.
 "Victims (end users)" access only the Slave.
-There is no connection from the Slave to the Master (only Master to Slave).
 Only running campaigns are published on the Slave, then when a campaign is stopped, it gets wiped from the Slave and stored only on the Master.
 All mails in such a reflective mode are sent from the slave!